seler1500/LibreSDR-B210-setup/README.md

-# LibreSDR-B210-setup
+# LibreSDR B210 and USRP B210 setup
-Setting up LibreSDR B210 setup guide with uhd-oc and SatDump.
-I'm attempting to make a single guide to simplify the setup, original sources of parts of this guide are listed below.
+Setting up LibreSDR B210 or genuine USRP B210 with uhd-oc and SatDump.
+I'm attempting to make a single guide to simplify the process, original sources of parts of this guide are listed below.
 I'll be using SatDump v2.0.0 (verywip), as it was recently patched to improve USRP stability on most devices.
 ###### This guide was tested on Ubuntu 24.04.5 LTS

-# Prerequisites
+## Prerequisites

 - Ubuntu Linux or another Debian-based distribution
-- A USRP B210 LibreSDR clone (XC7A100T+AD9361 ONLY)
+- either USRP LibreSDR B210 mini (XC7A100T+AD9361 ONLY)
+- or genuine USRP B210 (overclocking not tested yet!)

-# Credits and sources
+## Credits and sources
 Initial setup, FPGA image:
 https://github.com/lmesserStep/LibreSDRB210
 Overclocking the B210: